aaronbilbow/Project4/README.md

 ## Introduction
 The project will create a predictive model of an MRI/CT Scan from one of 6 classes.
-The project is based on a MNIST data set was put together by BibTeX in 2017 and contains medical images that are 64x64.
+The project is based on a MNIST data set was put together by BibTeX in 2017 and contains medical images that are 64x64.<br>
-There are 58954 medical images that belong to 6 different classes that have been provided for this model to be trained on.
+There are 58954 medical images that belong to 6 different classes that have been provided for this model to be trained on.<br>
-These images where orginally taken from various other data sets and converted into the 64x64 style.
+These images where orginally taken from various other data sets and converted into the 64x64 style. <br>

 ### Repository Structure